4W4I5/Semester-6-Notes/InfoSec/Finals Prep/Finals Prep Notes.md

 - **Definition:** A hash function \( H \) accepts a variable-length block of data \( M \) and produces a fixed-size result \( h = H(M) \) called a hash value or hash code.
 - **Primary Objective:** Ensure data integrity.
 - **Property:** Any change in \( M \) results in a change in the hash value with high probability.

-## Cryptographic Hash Function
 	- **One-way property:** Computationally infeasible to find a data object that maps to a pre-specified hash result.
 	- **Collision-free property:** Computationally infeasible to find two data objects that map to the same hash result.
 - **Usage:** Verify if data has changed.

 ## Applications of Cryptographic Hash Functions